danpopovsky1997/weatherapp-python-project3/README.md

 The application has one feature in which it provides a total of 3 pieces of information.
 The intended use of the application is for the user to obtain information about the current weather, temperature and date as well as time.
 The process of obtaining this information is: Inputting a city of choice (it is important to be precise about the location) in which it provides the user with:
 A. The weather type.
 B. The temperature in Degrees Celcius.
-C. The date and time of the location inputted.
+C. The date and time of the location input.

 ![Application Snapshot](pythondocs/snapshot.PNG)

-Although a simple function, it shows how Python is used when it comes to extracting informtaion from the API.
+Although a simple function, it shows how Python is used when it comes to extracting informtaion from the API and communicated using the terminal.

 ### Planned Features
 To expand this project further and to allow the user to interact more with the application within the terminal I have planned to: